KristinaSchuep/pseudonymizer/README.md

     vectorized hash function which is widely used, particularly by [U.S. government agencies to secure their sensitive
     data](https://csrc.nist.gov/publications/detail/fips/180/4/final).
 A
-    hash is a one-way mathematical function (i.e. it can’t be reverse engineered).
+    hash is a one-way mathematical function (i.e., it can’t be reverse engineered).
 However, it is in principle possible to generate large data bases of possible inputs and compute the corresponding hash (especially if the structure of the input is known).
 With such a key